nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

    method.

 ![](Diagram_Images/Implementation_Diagram_Images/UpdateGoalCommandParserSequenceDiagram.png)
-// TODO: Update the diagram to reflect changes to updateAttributes returning an ArrayList<Boolean>

 9. The `UpdateGoalCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#updateGoalAttributes(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes,